 Hives and psoriasis are skin conditions that may be confused with one another.

 Both can result in itchy patches of red skin, though they have different causes.
-Both hives and psoriasis can spread to multiple locations on the body or can be confined to one area of inflammation.
+Both hives and psoriasis can spread to multiple locations on your body or can be confined to one area of inflammation.

-Each condition, however, has its own unique symptoms that can help you tell them apart.
+However, each condition has its own unique symptoms that can help you tell them apart.

 Hives, also known as urticaria, is a sudden-onset skin reaction resulting in red or white welts of varying sizes.
 As the reaction progresses, the welts appear and diminish.
 The welts are also known as wheals.

 On darker skin tones hives are often the same color as your skin, or slightly darker or lighter than your natural skin color.
 People who have a light or medium complexion see red or pink hives.
 Also, just as darker skin tones can vary in pigmentation, so can the appearance of hives and other rashes.

 Hives may be a reaction that happens once, or it can be a chronic condition.
 Chronic hives is defined as welts that last more than 6 weeks or welts that persist over a period of months or years.
 They may be caused by: